IATI/IATI-Datastore/docs/user-guide/selecting-data-for-csv-output.rst

 CSV data can be retrieved directly via the API.
 The basic form that we have constructed builds a query for you by displaying a paramaterised link to the API.
 So …

-Build a query by selecting from the check boxes and dropdowns Click on ‘Submit’
+* Build a query by selecting from the check boxes and dropdowns
+* Click on ‘Submit’
-Click on the link that appears at the top of the page The resulting csv file will be downloaded
+* Click on the link that appears at the top of the page
+* The resulting csv file will be downloaded
-Depending on the settings on your computer the file will be automatically opened in your spreadsheet application.
+* Depending on the settings on your computer the file will be automatically opened in your spreadsheet application.

 Format Check Boxes (Mandatory)
 ------------------------------

 - | Dataset
   | Choose whether each row in your spreadsheet will contain a single activity, transaction or budget period.
-See above for more information on these three different table outputs.
+See :doc:`how-is-the-csv-data-displayed` for more information on these three different table outputs.

   Tip!
 If you are looking to analyse activity finances by year you need to select “Transactions” and calculate the year from the transaction date.